opulencephp/Opulence/application/rdev/models/orm/README.md

   * Allows you to write your own methods to read and write data to Redis
 3. `CachedSQLDataMapper`
   * Uses an *SQLDataMapper* as its primary storage and an `ICacheDataMapper` to read and write from cache
   * Drastically reduces the number of SQL queries and improves performance through heavy caching
+  * `RedisCachedSQLDataMapper` and `MemcachedCachedSQLDataMapper` extend `CachedSQLDataMapper` to give you Redis- and Memcached-backed data mappers, respectively

 ## Unit of Work
 *Units of work* act as transactions across multiple repositories.
 They also schedule entity updates/insertions/deletions in the DataMappers.
 Let's take a look at how units of work can manage entities retrieved through repositories: